florae123/taxi-simulator-lab/README.md

       return msg
 ```

-5. Also copy the Organization ID you can find in the right upper corner of the Watson IoT WebPage into the **set predefined config for Watson IoT** node.
+5. Also copy the Organization ID you can find in the right upper corner of the Watson IoT WebPage into the **"set predefined config for Watson IoT"** node.
 ![Watson_IoT_app_key_05](images/05_Watson_IoT_app_key_05.jpg)

 6. Configure the API Key in the **IBM IoT** node in the tab **Configure-TaxiSimulation**.
 Insert **API Key**, **API Token** and replace the first 6 characters of the **Server-Name** with your Organization ID.